liblit/uw-cs-letterhead/README.md

   [University Marketing](http://umark.wisc.edu/brand/print/).
 The
   paper letterhead uses an older or alternate logo.

+* The footer of this document class refers to the department as the “Department of Computer Sciences”, which is its proper name.
+The paper letterhead incorrectly refers to the department as the “Computer Sciences Department”.

 * This document class uses a proper en dash before "Madison" in the footer.
 The paper letterhead incorrectly uses a hyphen.